dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-5-cns-for-infra.md

 With the execution of previous playbook we have also deployed and configured `gluster-block`.
 The required settings were all in the Ansible inventory file.
 Note that while the registry will consume a normal CNS volume based on `gluster-fuse`, GlusterFS' native file protocol, the only supported form of CNS backing both OpenShift Logging and/or Metrics is `gluster-block`.

-!!!
-Tip "A quick primer to `gluster-block`"
-    `gluster-block` is a block-storage provisioner based on CNS.
-It is implemented using a large GlusterFS volume that hosts sparse files which in turn are the backing files of iSCSI LUNs served by `gluster-block`.
-The orchestration of this taken care of by the `gluster-block-provisioner` which runs in a pod just like `heketi`.
-    Even though the result of this are iSCSI LUNs, i.e. block devices, this kind of storage, when claimed, still ends up being mounted by OpenShift nodes and then formatted with XFS (like for any other block storage in OpenShift).
-As a consequence `gluster-block` only supports `RWO` volumes.

-    So you may ask: is this, an XFS-formatted iSCSI LUN backed by a sparse file on top of GlusterFS, still faster than a plain GlusterFS volume?
-The answer is yes for applications like OpenShift Metrics and Logging.
-Such applications regularly do file-system operations like locking or byte-range locking which are very expensive on any distributed filesystem, and GlusterFS is no exception.
-On local filesystems like XFS this is not a problem.
-The resulting XFS meta-data operations are not distributed in `gluster-block` but are perceived as plain I/O to a file on top of GlusterFS, which is fast.

-By default `openshift-ansible` will stand up the `gluster-block` infrastructure as part of deploying CNS but it will not configure the nodes to mount iSCSI volumes with multipathing.
-The process involves installing the `iscsi-initiator-utils` as well as `device-mapper-multipath`, and then enable / configure the `multipathd` service.
-This has already been prepared for you in this environment.
-For more details on the steps, consult the [documentation](https://access.redhat.com/documentation/en-us/red_hat_gluster_storage/3.3/html-single/container-native_storage_for_openshift_container_platform/#Block_Storage).

-The only configuration step left is to create a `StorageClass` for `gluster-block` and temporarily make it the default so the playbooks which provision OpenShift Logging and Metrics get their PVCs fulfilled by `gluster-block`.
+Now, the only configuration step left is to create a `StorageClass` for `gluster-block` and temporarily make it the default so the playbooks which provision OpenShift Logging and Metrics get their PVCs fulfilled by `gluster-block`.
+For more details on the `gluster-block`, consult the [documentation](https://access.redhat.com/documentation/en-us/red_hat_gluster_storage/3.3/html-single/container-native_storage_for_openshift_container_platform/#Block_Storage).

 First, make sure you are logged in as `operator` in the `infra-storage` namespace: